The e\~ne product over a commutative ring: Exponential form and applications.

 Using this formula we can now determine exactly which elements of the ring $(\cA , . , \star)$ are divisors of zero (the zero is the constant series $1$).

 \begin{theorem} The divisors of zero in the e\~ne-ring $(\cA , . , \star)$ are exactly those $f\in \cA$ such that if we write

 there is some coefficient $F_i$ that is $0$ or a divisor of $0$ in $A$.
-Thus, if $A$ is an integral domain, only those $f \in \cA$ for which some $F_i=0$ are divisors of $0$.
+Thus, if $A$ has no zero divisors, only those $f \in \cA$ for which some $F_i=0$ are divisors of $0$.

+We remind that $\QQ\subset A$.
 The elements $f\in \cA$ that are not divisors of zero are e\~ne-invertible, i.e. are units of the ring $\cA$, if and only if each one of its exponential coefficients has an inverse, the inverse being

 with

 \end{theorem}

 \begin{proof}